victornguyen1003/regularized-MAR-and-LSTM-in-forecasting-IVS/README.md

 ### MAR

 The off-diagonal entries of MAR's matrix coefficients are close to 0, turning them to scaled identity matrices.
+The scales of A and B multiply to 1, suggesting IV follows a random walk.

 ![A lse](./asset/figure/MAR_A_lse.png)
 ![B lse](./asset/figure/MAR_B_lse.png)